Baldr: Prose Edda

-Baldr was ceremonially burnt upon his ship, Hringhorni, the largest of all ships.
-As he was carried to the ship, Odin whispered in his ear.
-This was to be a key riddle asked by Odin (in disguise) of the giant Vafthrudnir (and which was unanswerable) in the poem Vafthrudnismal.
-The riddle also appears in the riddles of Gestumblindi in Hervarar saga.
+As he was carried to the ship, Odin whispered something in his ear.
+The import of this speech was held to be unknowable, and the question of what was said was thus used as an unanswerable riddle by Odin in other sources, namely against the giant Vafthrudnir in the Eddic poem Vafthrudnismal and in the riddles of Gestumblindi in Hervarar saga.

-The dwarf Litr was kicked by Thor into the funeral fire and burnt alive.
-Nanna, Baldr's wife, also threw herself on the funeral fire to await Ragnarök when she would be reunited with her husband (alternatively, she died of grief).
-Baldr's horse with all its trappings was also burned on the pyre.
-The ship was set to sea by Hyrrokin, a giantess, who came riding on a wolf and gave the ship such a push that fire flashed from the rollers and all the earth shook.
+Upon seeing the corpse being carried to the ship, Nanna, his wife, died of grief.
+She was then placed on the funeral fire (perhaps a toned-down instance of Sati, also attested in the Arab traveller Ibn Fadlan's account of a funeral among the Rus'), after which it was set on fire.
+Baldr's horse with all its trappings was also laid on the pyre.

+As the pyre was set on fire, Thor blessed it with his hammer Mjǫllnir.
+As he did a small dwarf named Litr came running before his feet.
+Thor then kicked him into the pyre.

 Upon Frigg's entreaties, delivered through the messenger Hermod, Hel promised to release Baldr from the underworld if all objects alive and dead would weep for him.
 All did, except a giantess, Þökk (often presumed to be the god Loki in disguise), who refused to mourn the slain god.
 Thus Baldr had to remain in the underworld, not to emerge until after Ragnarök, when he and his brother Höðr would be reconciled and rule the new earth together with Thor's sons.

-Besides descriptions of Baldr, the Prose Edda also explicitly links Baldr to the Anglo-Saxon Beldeg in its prologue.
+Besides these descriptions of Baldr, the Prose Edda also explicitly links him to the Anglo-Saxon Beldeg in its prologue.

 Gesta Danorum

 Writing during the end of the 12th century, the Danish historian Saxo Grammaticus tells the story of Baldr (recorded as Balderus) in a form that professes to be historical.
 According to him, Balderus and Høtherus were rival suitors for the hand of Nanna, daughter of Gewar, King of Norway.
 Balderus was a demigod and common steel could not wound his sacred body.
 The two rivals encountered each other in a terrific battle.
 Though Odin and Thor and the other gods fought for Balderus, he was defeated and fled away, and Høtherus married the princess.

 Nevertheless, Balderus took heart of grace and again met Høtherus in a stricken field.
 But he fared even worse than before.
-Høtherus dealt him a deadly wound with a magic sword, named Mistletoe, which he had received from Mimir, the satyr of the woods; after lingering three days in pain Balderus died of his injury and was buried with royal honours in a barrow.
+Høtherus dealt him a deadly wound with a magic sword which he had received from Mimir, the satyr of the woods; after lingering three days in pain Balderus died of his injury and was buried with royal honours in a barrow.